Angela Dugalić: College career

+Professional career

+On April 13, 2026, the Washington Mystics selected Dugalić as the ninth overall pick of the 2026 WNBA draft.

 National team career

 Dugalić decided to represent the national team of her parents' homeland of Serbia.

 In June 2021, Dugalić was a member of the Serbian national team that won the gold medal at the Eurobasket 2021 in Valencia, Spain.